2015 Chennai Super Kings season

 Chennai Super Kings (CSK) is a franchise cricket team based in Chennai, India, which plays in the Indian Premier League (IPL).
 They were one of the eight teams that competed in the 2015 Indian Premier League.
-They were captained for the eighth season in succession by Mahendra Singh Dhoni.
+They were captained by Mahendra Singh Dhoni for the eight consecutive season.

 The Super Kings reached the final of the 2015 IPL where they lost to Mumbai Indians.

 IPL auction 2015

 Chennai Super Kings bought the following players in the 2015 auction: